jianli/git-playback/README.md

 **Git playback** is a `git` command to play back or step through, commit by commit, the history of any git-controlled file.
+Its name was inspired by [mmozuras/git-playback](https://github.com/mmozuras/git-playback).

 ## Installation
 ```sh